stefanloerwald/zh-tax-csv-import/README.md

 # Disclaimer

 This project is not affiliated with the canton of Zurich, nor with any of the supported brokers or banks.
 Usage is at own risk.
+The tax payer remains fully responsible for correct declarations.